OlivierLD/ROB/raspberry-sailor/MUX-implementations/NMEA-multiplexer-basic/HOWTO.md

 > _Reminder_ : The `server` is a component that can
 > - Create its own hotspot network
-> - Read the NMEA flow and manage the data (transform, forward, log, et)
+> - Read the NMEA flow and manage the data (transform, forward, log, etc)
 > - Serve static HTML requests (HTML, JS, CSS, images, etc)
 > - Serve REST requests
 >